Make promises, keep promises

 Safety and security is our promise, a promise that will be guaranteed to be kept.

-Like all important matters, always consider legal and tax consequences.
+Like all critical matters, always consider legal and tax consequences.
 Consult an expert before making any final decision.